samuskitchen/go-cli-simple/README.md

 [![Build Status](https://travis-ci.org/samuskitchen/go-cli-simple.svg?branch=master)](https://travis-ci.org/samuskitchen/go-cli-simple)

-This project is purely formative, it has been created to illustrate a simple CLI based on the article of a[blog](https://blog.friendsofgo.tech/posts/crear-tu-primer-cli-en-go/).
+This project is purely formative, it has been created to illustrate a simple CLI based on the article of a [blog](https://blog.friendsofgo.tech/posts/crear-tu-primer-cli-en-go/).

 This cli use the Banc Ipsum API for generate random texts and print in the output.